-It is, therefore, key to understand soil moisture precipitation dynamics and its feedbacks at Nam Co Lake and similar basins to gain a better understanding of the hy-

-- 5 drological cycle on the Tibetan Plateau scale.
+It is, therefore, key to understand soil moisture precipitation dynamics and its feedbacks at Nam Co Lake and similar basins to gain a better understanding of the hydrological cycle on the Tibetan Plateau scale.
 This work investigates the role of the interactions between the lake, the surrounding basin with complex topography and the atmosphere in the development of boundary-layer clouds and their evolution into deep moist convection.
-We analyse (1) the sensitivity of convection development to surface moisture, (2) the modification of the surface energy-balance through feedbacks between autopage fluxes, analysis and cloud development on (2). - tween surface-fluxes, specifically evapotranspiration, and cloud development and (3) the implications for locally triggered, convective precipitation at Nam Co Lake.
+We analyse (1) the sensitivity of convective development to surface moisture, (2) the modification of the surface energy balance through feedbacks between surface fluxes, specifically evapotranspiration, and cloud development and (3) the implications for locally triggered, convective precipitation at Nam Co Lake.